FrancisVila/MFT_convert/content/en/docs/TransferCFT/transport_security_Start_here/sr_overview/_index.md

     "title": "About Secure Relay",
     "linkTitle": "Implement DMZ using Secure Relay",
     "weight": "220"
-}This section describes the <span class="mc-variable axway_variables.Company_Name variable">Axway</span> Secure Relay integration with Transfer CFT.
+}This section describes the {{< TransferCFT/companyname  >}} Secure Relay integration with Transfer CFT.
 Secure Relay provides Transfer CFT with two main data security features.
 First, it enables a firewall-friendly access to Transfer CFT via the Secure Relay Master Agent (MA) and the Secure Relay Router Agent (RA).
 The second feature is SSL termination.
 This allows for secure SSL access to Transfer CFT without Transfer CFT needing to perform SSL or PKI access procedures.
 You can use Secure Relay with Transfer CFT over any supported Transfer CFT protocol, for example PeSIT, OFTP, SFTP, and so on.

 The following additional topics describe how to configure Transfer CFT to use Secure Relay for exchanges.